click button for

 secular) and a loving environment to children who are

-orphaned or have parents unable to care for them.
+orphaned or have family unable to care for them.
 The

 orphanage is located in three homes: